 The Hotel Goldener Hirsch has 65 regular guest rooms and 5 suites.
 In 2018, the hotel closed for a massive, multi-month renovation project, re-opening in May 2019.
 This resulted in the redesign of the lobby, bar and many of the guest rooms.
 All of the furnishings were updated to modern standards.

 We were worried that such a vast undertaking would suck all of the life out of the property, turning it into just another luxury hotel.
 We are thrilled to report that our fears were unfounded.
 The Goldener Hirsch still has every bit of the level of charm and personality that it did before the makeover.

 Making a Reservation

-I was able to book a cash rate for $280 a night with Virtuoso, giving us food and beverage credits, room upgrade and late checkout.
-Staying here was the splurge of our trip so I didn’t feel bad paying for the room, as I knew the price was worth it.
+I was able to book a cash rate for $280 a night with Virtuoso, giving us food and beverage credits, a room upgrade and late checkout.
+Staying here was the splurge of our trip so I didn’t feel bad paying for the room, as I knew the price was worth it to us.

 We arrived at Salzburg Airport on our flight from Frankfurt.
-We had a bunch of luggage and the only options for transportation are the bus or a taxi.
-We took a taxi which cost less than 15 Euro for the ride.
+We had a bunch of luggage and the only options for transportation were the bus or a taxi.
+We took a taxi, which cost less than 15 Euro.